csacanam/fanio/README.md

 ---

-## 🧩 First Principles

-1. **Fans should fund what they want to see** - not just buy tickets after the fact
-2. **Promoters need upfront capital** - not locked revenue from ticketing platforms
-3. **Blockchain removes intermediaries** - direct fan-to-promoter funding with automatic distribution
-4. **Early supporters get real benefits** - tokens with utility, not just speculation

----

 ## 💡 Solution: Fanio

 Fanio turns every event into a liquid digital asset through crowdfunding campaigns.

 ### How It Works

-1. **Campaign Creation**: Organizer creates a campaign with target amount and funding token (USDC)
+1. **Campaign Creation**: Promoter creates a campaign with target amount in base currency (e.g., USDC)
-2. **Fan Funding**: Fans contribute USDC to reach the target, receiving EventTokens 1:1
+2. **Fan Funding**: Fans contribute base currency to reach the target, receiving EventTokens 1:1
-3. **Campaign Success**: If target is reached, organizer gets full funding upfront
+3. **Campaign Success**: If target is reached, promoter gets full funding upfront
-4. **Automatic Liquidity**: Pool is created on Uniswap V4 with 20% excess funds + 20% EventTokens
+4. **Automatic Liquidity**: Pool is created on Uniswap V4 with equal amounts of base currency and EventTokens (1:1 initial price)
 5. **Secondary Market**: Fans can trade EventTokens with dynamic fees (1% buy, 10% sell)

-### Inspirations

-- **Kickstarter**: All-or-nothing crowdfunding model
-- **Zora**: Automatic liquidity preservation (but for concerts)

 ---